-This was the car that Mom would pick me up from my switchboard duties at DeSmet High School on Monday nights during the summer after my freshman year.
-Most Monday nights, there were tornado warnings, and she would have Cromwell, our English sheepdog, sitting in the car.
-Cromwell was a curious dog with a huge personality.
-In all honesty, Cromwell, Lord Protector of England (the official name of dog) was an absolute nutter, which, in later life, ate garlic, carrots and lettuce.
+This was the car that Mom would pick me up from my switchboard duties at DeSmet HIgh School on Monday nights during the summer after my freshman year.
+Most Monday nights there were tornado warnings, and she would have Cromwell, our English sheepdog, sitting in the car.
+Cromwell was a curious dog, with a huge personality.
+In all honesty, Cromwell, Lord Protector of England (official name of dog) was an absolute nutter, which, in later life, ate garlic, carrotts and lettuce.
 In my teenage years, he slept on my bed and listened to my teenage angst.

 Mom went to most of my cross country and track races.
 I was not that good of a runner in high school.
-Finally, as a junior in high school, in a mile race at De Anza College, I took the lead, off and on for two-plus laps, charged into the lead with 300 meters to go and was run down with 50 meters to go in a mile.
-I had never led before.
-It was exhilarating.
+Finally, as a junior in high school, in a mile race at De Anza College, I took the lead, off and on for two plus laps, charged into the lead with 300 meters to go and was run down with 50 meters to go in a mile.
+I had never lead before.
+It was exhilerating.
 Mom and my brother were there.

 Six years later, as a senior in college, I won my first college race.
 Mom and Dad were there, having come from watching my brother win a race at Crystal Springs.
 I remember being so happy that they got to see me actually win a race after several hundred attempts.

 When Mom could not talk anymore, which was the last week before she died, I gave her morphine every four hours.
-I would put it under her tongue.
+I would put in under her tongue.
 She seemed to sleep less fitfully then.
-I held her hand, continued to talk to her, and tell her how it was okay to go; we would handle Father, well, as much as we could.
-Normally, when my brother and I would suggest that Father, a known force, would do things his way, there had been a smile on Mom’s face before the last week.
+I held her hand, continued to talk to her, and tell how it was okay to go, we would handle Father, well, as much as we could.
+Normally, when my brother and I would suggest that Father, a known force, would do things his way, there had been a smile on Mom’s face, before the last week.
 In that last week, Mom was moving on.

 I go back five years.
 I am in Moscow.
 Mom emails me.
 She reminded me that I had first tried to venture to Moscow in 1972, to work on a collective farm for a summer.
 She would not let me go then, as she wanted me around until I was 18.
 In August 2013, Mom reminded me that she finally had approved me going to Moscow, although it was 41 years later.
 I smiled.

-They were walking slowly, as bikes, kids on skateboards, and busy people walked by, on their phones, involved in their daily rituals.
+They were walking slow, as bikes, kids on skateboards and busy people walked by, on their phones, involved in their daily rituals.
 The older couple did not seem to care, perhaps, better, did not seem to notice.
 They were in their world.

 Mom would have liked that.